vttc08/infra-docs/!documentation/Docker Apps/jlesage-vnc-apps.md

 ---
 date: 2023-11-09T04:10:51.000000Z
-update: 2024-12-10T23:17:39-08:00
+update: 2025-06-05T00:10:18-07:00
 comments: "true"
 ---
 # jlesage VNC Apps

 VNC apps consists of [desktop applications](https://jlesage.github.io/docker-apps/) that have the GUI in a web browser, mostly from the creator [jlesage](https://github.com/jlesage?tab=repositories).
-All such VNC apps follow a setup standard with exception to MegaBasterd, refer to [Exception](#Exception).
+All such VNC apps follow a setup standard with exception to MegaBasterd, refer to [exception](#exception).

 ## Environments
 At least for apps from jlesage, it supports an environment variable.
 Create an environment file called `vnc.env`